dynawo/dyn-grid-compliance-verification/docs/manual/source/usage/configuration.rst

 *Benchmark*.

 #.
 Section
-    Create a new section in the configuration file called 'PCS-OperatingConditions'.
+    Uncomment the 'PCS-OperatingConditions' section in the configuration file.
 #.
 Key = Value
-    Assign as **Key** the name of the *PCS* and the name of the *Benchmark* separated by a point and as **Value** a comma-separated list of the *Operating Conditions* that will be used.
+    Uncomment the desired *PCS.Benchmark* and assign as **Value** a comma-separated list of the *Operating Conditions* that will be used.

 .. code-block::